tbrowder/Raku-Modules/README.md

 DESCRIPTION
 ===========

-**RakudoPkg** is a Raku module with one script for the root user to bootstrap the 'rakudo-pkg' installation by use of a rudumentary 'rakudo' package installation.
-After successful bootstrapping, the system's 'rakudo' package will be deleted.
+**RakudoPkg** is a Raku module with programs for the root user to bootstrap the 'rakudo-pkg' installation by use of a system 'rakudo' package installation.
+After successful bootstrapping, the system's 'rakudo' package should be deleted to avoid conflicts.

+After the system's 'rakudo' is removed, the 'root' user can manage his or her 'zef' with the included program 'manage-zef'.
+A regular user can use it, too.
+The program enables the user to install or remove selected Raku module packages.

 Note this package is designed for the purpose of standardizing multi-user Linux hosts for classrooms or computer laboratories.